ceph/paddles/README.rst

 To install and use paddles:

 #.
+Install the following packages (names provided are based on an Ubuntu install): ``git python-dev python-virtualenv postgresql postgresql-contrib postgresql-server-dev-all supervisor``
+#.
 Install and configure PostgreSQL on your system.
 #.
 Create a database.
 Ours is called 'paddles'
 #.
 Clone the `repository <https://github.com/ceph/paddles.git>`_